dmbarbour/wikilon/docs/Performance.md

 ## Lazy Computation?

 Laziness involves construction of a suspended computation, a pending result, one that doesn't need to be completed immediately.
-It seems feasible to model this as a special case for value stowage and/or cached computations.
-My main resistance to lazy computations is that they hinder structure sharing.
-But we could possibly stow a lazy continuation when we get started, then cache the computed result.
-(Maybe use the same stowage id, with a different tag?)

-Laziness+Parallelism might indicate 'background' computations that Wikilon should try to run for a while.
+The difficulties I see with laziness are:

+1. It doesn't interact nicely with serialization and distribution
+2. It doesn't interact nicely with structure sharing for stowage
+3. Laziness as a *semantics* hinders reasoning about divergence
+4. Affine substructure and effectful tokens undermines laziness

+At this time, I'm leaning towards avoiding laziness entirely, except insofar as we model it explicitly (explicit streams vs. lists, for example).
+But would it still be useful to support weak laziness annotations?
+I'm not sure.

 ## Linear Cached Computations